 Let’s see what can I have understood after reading various ancient scriptures:

 - Dharma is a Sanskrit word, often mistakenly used as religion.
 But it’s not, in fact, Bhagavad Gita, in its introduction, gives a beautiful definition of धर्म—ultimate duty or can be interpreted as righteousness or love.
+The world has seen a river of blood flowing all over in the name of religion.
+It’s the order, the law that governs that are all interconnected and interwoven with love and light.

 - Madhab is an Arabic word, often mistakenly used as religion.
 But it’s not, in fact the real meaning is something different—route or path.

-Ancient wisdom provides clarity of what religion is and as per that we can clearly see that Hinduism, Islam, Sikhism, Christianity, Jainism, Buddhism, Zoroastrianism, Judaism etc. are all ways or paths to reach religion—not religion itself; as per my limited knowledge and radical perspective.
+Ancient wisdom provides clarity of what religion is and as per that we can clearly see that Hinduism, Islam, Sikhism, Christianity, Jainism, Buddhism, Zoroastrianism, Judaism etc. are all ways or paths to reach religion—not religion itself; as per my limited knowledge and perspective.